MediaArea/MediaConch/_documentation/DataFormat.md

 - With MediaConch (GUI): Select View Mode in the `MediaInfo` tab from the resulting file Checker reports

-#### MediaInfo XML Schema

-An XML Schema for MediaAreaXML is available at .

 ### MediaConch XML

 The MediaConch XML is designed specifically for file conformance checking using MediaArea’s MediaConch software, and contains reportage pertaining to a user-defined policy or policies.
 Additional information on MediaConch is available [here](https://mediaarea.net/MediaConch/).